github-bdem/os-input-capture/README.md

 ---
 ## License

 **os-input-capture** is Copyright (c) 2016 Brandon DeMello [@bdell](https://github.com/bdell) and licenced under the MIT licence.
 All rights not explicitly granted in the MIT license are reserved.
-See the included LICENSE.md file for more details.
+See the included LICENSE file for more details.